Call signs in Mexico: XH

-XH is used exclusively for F.M. radio stations, and television stations.
-F.M. stations’ calls carry the -FM suffix, whereas digital television stations carry the -TDT suffix; -TV was used for analog television stations.
+XH is used exclusively for FM radio stations, and television stations.
+FM stations’ calls carry the -FM suffix, whereas digital television stations carry the -TDT suffix; -TV was used for analog television stations.

-Call sign assignments for amateur radio
+Amateur radio

 The IFT issues call signs in the XE and XF series for amateur use, the latter mainly for offshore use.
-There are 60,000 licensed ham radio operators in Mexico.
+60,000 licensed ham radio operators broadcast in Mexico.

 The separating numeral is used to identify the region in which the amateur is licensed:

-Call signs for foreign hams
+Foreign ham operators

-Typically a permit to operate in Mexico will state the call sign you are to use, and can be one's home call sign with a further XE prefix.
-For instance if your home call sign is WA1ZZZ, you might be assigned XE1/WA1ZZZ.
+Typically, a permit to operate in Mexico states the call sign, which can be the home call sign with a further XE prefix.
+For instance a home call sign of WA1ZZZ becomes XE1/WA1ZZZ.